krishnak30/US_elections/README.md

 The repo is structured as:

--   `data/01-raw_data` contains the raw data obtained from Project 538.
+-   `data/01-raw_data` contains the raw data obtained from fivethirtyeight.
 -   `data/02-analysis_data` contains the cleaned dataset that was constructed.
--   `data/03-mapping_data/US` contains an interactive map representing support for Kamala Harris across different states.
+-   `data/03-mapping_data` contains data for mapping support for kamala.
 -   `models` contains the fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
-The paper is also generated in html in `paper/paper.html`.
+The paper is also generated in html in `paper/paper.html` to show the interactive map.
 -   `scripts` contains the R scripts used to simulate, download and clean the data.